 - 443. Colonial Hispanic American Literature A study of colonial Hispanic American literature from pre-Columbian works and the chronicles of encounter, through the nineteenth century literary manifestations of political and cultural (in)dependence.
 Possible topics include the cultural heritage and identity of both the colonizer and the colonized; the concept of historicism; canonical genres and their adaptations; Center vs. Periphery; discourse, counterdiscourse and the marginalized voice; criollismo; the relationships of socioeconomic progress and literary development and (in)dependence, etc. Students are exposed to a wide variety of literary genres ranging from narratives to dramas, poetry and essays, as well as pertinent historical background information.
 Conducted in Spanish.
 Prerequisite: Spanish 342 or 344 or equivalent.
-Alternate years, 2003-04.
+Alternate years, 2005-06.

 Four Credits Castillo Fall Semester - 462.
 Spanish Linguistics A course for advanced students of Spanish.
 The primary objective of this course is to approach the grammar of Spanish in a way which is most useful for those who will teach Spanish to native speakers of English.
 It is a course in Applied Linguistics where the knowledge of the structure of the Spanish language is discussed and supported by the study of both Spanish and English.
 Fields dealt with include: Phonetics and Phonology, Morphology, Syntax, Semantics, Second Language Acquisition, and Language and Culture.
 This course counts both as the Linguistics requirement and as an elective.
 Conducted in Spanish.
 Prerequisite: Spanish 321 or equivalent.
 Four Credits Alvarez-Ruf Spring Semester - 490.
 Special Problems in Spanish Individual study under the direction of an instructor designated by the chairperson of the department in one of the following areas: literature, language, civilization, or methodology.
 May be repeated for credit but a maximum of two credits from Spanish 490 may be counted as part of a Spanish major or minor.
 Prerequisite: prior permission of instructor and department chairperson.

-Three or Four Credits Agheana, Alvarez-Ruf, André Both Semesters - 494.
+Three or Four Credits Agheana, Alvarez-Ruf, André, Castillo, Dorado Both Semesters - 494.
 Literature Seminar A course in advanced literary studies whose topic varies from year to year depending on the interests of students and the on-going research interests of Spanish faculty at any given time.
 Emphasis on critical thinking and writing of well-developed papers.
 Recommended for students planning on graduate studies in Spanish.
 Conducted entirely in Spanish.
 Prerequisite: Spanish 342 or 344 or equivalent.
-Four Credits Agheana, André, Castillo Spring Semester

-495. Studies in Hispanic Culture, Language and Literature - This course is recommended for non-teaching minors instead of Spanish 341.
-Prerequisite: permission of instructor.

-Four Credits Agheana Both Semesters

-499. Internship in Spanish - This course provides supervised practical experience in international business, media, education, or government.
+Four Credits Agheana, André, Castillo Spring Semester - 499.
+Internship in Spanish This course provides supervised practical experience in international business, media, education, or government.
 Normally junior status and the completion of at least a Spanish minor are prerequisites.
 Although ordinarily taken in conjunction with an existing off-campus program, students working together with faculty may make individual arrangements with a local host institution or organization.
 Following consultation with the off-campus coordinator, each applicant for this internship is required to submit a proposal describing in detail the program to be pursued, including the materials which will be submitted; a time schedule for submitting evidence; and the criteria for performance evaluation.
 If possible, proposals should be finalized prior to the semester in which the internship will occur.
 The number of credits to be determined in consultation with instructor and chairperson.
 As part of a major or minor, this may be counted as an elective for 4 credits.
 Approval of the chairperson is required.